 Why don’t you display your gelato like most of the other gelato shops?

 We put our freshly made gelato in “carapine” (gelato containers) stored in the “pozzetti” counter: it is the best way in the world to preserve the product.
 Although you cannot see the gelato, there are many advantages to using ‘pozzetti’.
 Gelato is at its best the moment it comes out of the gelato machine.
 After this point the gelato slowly oxidises and begins to lose flavour and freshness.
-The pozzetti are critical for the preservation of gelato, keeping it in the best possible state, maximising freshness and taste without the need for preservatives.
+The pozzetti are critical for the preservation of gelato, keeping it in the best possible state, maximising freshness and taste.
 This is particularly important since we use such high quality ingredients.The pozzetti keeps the perfect humidity level, maintaining the perfect gelato consistency – soft and silky smooth.
 It also makes sure the hygiene standards are high.

 What do I need to know about take away gelato tubs?

 In terms of travel time, we usually recommend 20-30 minutes as a safe estimate for the travel time.
 Of course it really depends on your environment – e.g. how hot it is on the day, in your car, etc.